axa-group/Parsr/docs/api-guide.md

 #### Status: 404 - Not Found

 This error means that the result file doesn't exist.
-Maybe `{page}` and `{table}` parameters doesn't refer to an or it wasn't asked to be outputed in the config you sent in the first request.
+Maybe `{page}` and `{table}` parameters doesn't refer to an or it wasn't asked to be outputted in the config you sent in the first request.

 ## 4. Server Configuration Access

-The API can also be queried to gain access to the following server assts:
+The API can also be queried to gain access to the following server assets:

 1.  **Default Configuration**: The server's default configuration can be queried (at `/api/v1/default-config`) using: